xpdAcq/xpdAcq/doc/cheat_sheet.rst

 2. set up mask
 """"""""""""""
-put in a sample that you want your mask being generated from. the choice of sample depends on your experiment.
-FIXME: I don't know what to write...
+put in a sample that you want your mask to be generated from.
+You may use any sample that is relevant to your experiment, but we recommend using a weak scattering sample such as an empty kapton tube.

 Then type